josrolgil/josrolgil.github.io/_posts/2025-07-04-chaos-mesh.md

 and you will see the error message.

-I did not spend more time learning about the tool because I acomplished my objective, but it seemed an easy tool to use when infrastructure errors want to be simulated and test in our applications.
+I did not spend more time learning about the tool because I accomplished my objective, but it seemed an easy tool to use when infrastructure errors want to be simulated and test in our applications.